Alaska high school swimmer disqualified over fit of swimsuit

 KTUU-television reports a competing coach, Lauren Langford of West High School, says the girl was the only swimmer disqualified even though her teammates wore similar suits.

-Langform says the champion swimmer is being punished for her athletic physique and that the cut of most competitive suits isn’t in compliance with the rule.
+Langford says the champion swimmer is being punished for her athletic physique and that the cut of most competitive suits isn’t in compliance with the rule.

 Information from: KTUU-TV, http://www.ktuu.com